made it! Baby is here (almost). Here are some things to learn about before you deliver an Iso baby. It is very helpful

 find blood.
 You will want to read about the testing that needs to be done after birth.
 Cord blood needs to be drawn, and it is helpful if a support person can remember to ask to have that drawn.
-Don't forget to pop over to the Printables page for a copy of the Baby Pack to help you keep track of all the test results.
-You'll also find the pages on complications and interventions helpful.
+Don't forget to pop over to the Printables page for a copy of the Personal Care Record to help you keep track of all the test results for baby.
+You'll also find the pages on problems after birth and after birth interventions helpful.

 Delayed Cord Clamping